kartiksharma1227/Indian_Sign_Language_to_Sentence_Transformation/README.md

 ## Project Overview

-This is a real-time Indian Sign Language (ISL) detection and translation web application built with Flask, OpenCV, MediaPipe, and TensorFlow.
-The application enables users to communicate using sign language gestures that are automatically translated into text.
+This is a comprehensive Indian Sign Language (ISL) translation web application built with Flask, OpenCV, MediaPipe, and TensorFlow.
+The application provides **bidirectional communication support**:

+1. **Sign to Text**: Real-time sign language gesture recognition using webcam, automatically translating ISL gestures into text
+2. **Voice/Text to Sign**: Convert spoken words or typed text into visual sign language sequences for learning and communication

+This dual-functionality makes the application useful for both hearing-impaired individuals to communicate with others and for people to learn and understand sign language.

 ## Features

+### Sign to Text Translation

 - **Real-time Detection**: Instant sign language gesture recognition using webcam
 - **Word Building**: Automatically builds words from detected letters
 - **Sentence Formation**: Intelligently creates sentences with automatic spacing
 - **High Accuracy**: 95%+ accuracy rate with 43 supported signs (numbers 1-9 and letters A-Z)
 - **Save Functionality**: Export translated sentences to text files

+### Voice to Sign Translation

+- **Speech Recognition**: Convert spoken words into sign language sequences
+- **Manual Text Input**: Type text to convert into sign language
+- **Visual Display**: Shows corresponding sign images for each letter
+- **Playback Controls**: Play, pause, stop, and replay sign sequences
+- **Adjustable Speed**: Control playback speed for better learning
+- **Export Options**: Save sign sequences and translations

+### General Features

 - **Cross-platform**: Works on Windows, macOS, and Linux with optimized performance
+- **Bidirectional Communication**: Supports both sign-to-text and voice/text-to-sign conversion

 ## Technology Stack